kykyev/kykyev.github.io/_posts/2014-02-05-angularjs-simplest-app-example.markdown

 ---
 {% raw %}

-Here is example of classic Angular.js demo app: [codepen](http://codepen.io/kykyev/pen/vCeGa).
-App is as simple as possible but a lot of is moving under the hood.
+Here is example of typical Angular.js "Hello World" app: [codepen](http://codepen.io/kykyev/pen/vCeGa).
+App is as simple as possible but a lot of details are moving under the hood.

 ```html
 <html ng-app="demoApp">